MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-windows.md

 Automated tools that deploy or use Azure services - such as Terraform - should always have restricted permissions.
 Instead of having applications log in as a fully privileged user, Azure offers service principals.
 But, what if you don't have a service principal with which to log in?
 In that scenario, you can log in using your user credentials and then create a service principal.
 Once the service principal is created, you can use its information for future login attempts.

 There are many options when [creating a service principal with PowerShell](https://docs.microsoft.com/powershell/azure/create-azure-service-principal-azureps).
-For this article, we'll create a service principal with a **Contributor** role (the default role).
-The **Contributor** role has full permissions to read and write to an Azure account.
+For this article, we'll create a service principal with a **Contributor** role.
+The **Contributor** role (the default role) has full permissions to read and write to an Azure account.
 For more information about Role-Based Access Control (RBAC) and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles).

 Calling [New-AzADServicePrincipal](https://docs.microsoft.com/powershell/module/Az.Resources/New-AzADServicePrincipal) creates a service principal for the specified subscription.
 Upon successful completion, the service principal's information - such as its service principal names and display name - are displayed.
 When you call `New-AzADServicePrincipal` without specifying any authentication credentials, a password is automatically generated.
 However, this password is not displayed as it is returned in a type `SecureString`.
 Therefore, you need to call `New-AzADServicePrincipal` with the results going to a variable.
 You can then query the variable for the password.

 1. Enter the following command, replacing  `<subscription_id>` with the ID of the subscription account you want to use.